 Crude spill hits environmentally-sensitive area in Venezuela -sources

-CARACAS, July 26 (Reuters) - Crude oil spilling from one of state-run PDVSA's joint ventures has hit an environmentally sensitive area at Venezuela's eastern region, three sources close to the operations said on Tuesday.
+CARACAS, July 26 (Reuters) - Crude oil spilling from one of state-run PDVSA's projects has hit an environmentally sensitive area at Venezuela's eastern region, three sources close to the operations said on Tuesday.

 Oil spills and gas leaks have become frequent in recent years in Venezuela, where lack of investment and delayed maintenance have contributed to the deterioration of PDVSA's aging energy infrastructure.